 It’s important for site owners to ensure that their website is always online, and doesn’t face frequent outages.
 In this article, we’ll explore the top reasons why websites go down, and how you can prevent downtime.

 1. Wrong Hosting Service

 Your hosting provider is responsible for the speed, uptime, and security of your site.
-If you choose an unreliable or low-cost hosting, then frequent outages are bound to occur.
+If you choose unreliable or low-cost hosting, then frequent outages are bound to occur.
 For instance, many website owners prefer to go for shared hosting, as the pricing is noticeably lower than other forms of hosting.

 What they don’t realize is that shared hosts usually function on a cross-selling or up-selling model.
 Customers have to pay additional charges, even for basic features that should ideally be included with all plans.
 Eventually, people end up paying much more than the $5 tag they fell for.

 Moreover, shared hosting often overcrowds servers by hosting multiple websites on them.
 This makes websites more vulnerable to web security threats, downtime, and low site speed.
 Especially during the holiday season.

 It’s advised that you choose your host carefully.
 Find out all the features and perks that are included in your plan before making a decision.
 Many times, shared hosting services charge extra for fixing server-side issues.

 If possible, then go for a fully managed cloud hosting provider.
 A managed host will monitor your website 24×7, make you an optimized stack for best speed, security, and scalability.
 Most importantly, you will get dedicated engineers that will step in to solve downtime issues immediately!

 Cyber attacks like a DDoS (Distributed Denial of Service) attack can overwhelm your website with a huge amount of faux traffic, and cause your server to pack up.
 Other types of hacking attacks like malware injections, brute force attacks, phishing attacks, SQL injections, etc can give the website access to hackers, who in turn can make your website crash.